jakubmanczak/dotfiles/README.md

 ### To Use (in a project)

-Copy the file to a project's root directory or
+Copy the file to a project's root directory.